North Gate bus station: History

 Substantial difficulties were experienced on the first full day of operations.
 Traffic passing through Northampton town centre saw delays of over an hour, with many bus services being cancelled.
 Northamptonshire Police were forced to close some roads in the town centre to traffic other than buses.
 The authorities blamed a sudden increase in traffic around the station, along with the phasing of pedestrian lights, bus driver training, and private vehicles using the Drapery illegally (the Drapery is only open to buses, taxis and unloading vehicles).
 Emergency measures, including a new box junction and temporary pedestrian barriers, were put in place overnight to keep the same problem from happening the following day.

 On the first working day of operation, unprecedented traffic congestion occurred, causing gridlock for several hours.
 Emergency work to mark surrounding junctions and erect temporary pedestrian barriers was carried out to try to ease the problems.
 Later, access to College Street was restricted and access to the Park Inn Hotel was altered.
 Similar incidents, though less severe, have occurred since.

 During November and December 2015, repeated gridlock occurred during evening rush hour nine times in the seven weeks, with delays of beyond an hour to many services.

 On 12 December 2017, following moderate snow two days before and icey conditions the previous night, some of the plastic bubbles which are suspended between iron girders and constitute the roof failed, leading to five of the bus bays being closed and a large part of the bus station being cordoned off well into 13 December.

-The station consists of 14 departure bays — 12 on its western side and two on its southern side — served from the main concourse building, which contains ticketing facilities, toilets, a café and shops.
+The station consists of 14 departure bays — 12 on its western side and two on its southern side — served from the main concourse building, which contains, toilets, a café and a shop.
 A further eight bays for southbound journeys out of the town are located on the Drapery.

 Services

-Services are mainly operated by Stagecoach, with other services operated by Country Lion and Britannia Bus.
+Services are mainly operated by Stagecoach, with other services operated by Arriva and Country Lion.

-The majority of bus services continue to be operated by Stagecoach, National Express and other coach services run from Victoria Street, just north of the station, where there are no facilities.
+National Express and other coach services are run from nearby Victoria Street although there are no facilities.

 Stagecoach serves areas within the town and also provides travel to outlying villages and towns within the county, making links to Corby, Daventry, Kettering, Rushden and Wellingborough.
 They also go as far afield as Bedford, Bicester, Leicester, Market Harborough, Milton Keynes, Peterborough and Rugby.